mitre/microsoft-sql-server-2014-database-stig-baseline/README.md

 # microsoft-sql-server-2014-database-stig-baseline

-InSpec Profile to validate the secure configuration of Microsoft SQL Server 2014 Database, against [DISA](https://iase.disa.mil/stigs/)'s **Microsoft SQL Server 2014 Database Security Technical Implementation Guide (STIG) Version 1, Release 6**.
+InSpec profile to validate the secure configuration of Microsoft SQL Server 2014 Database, against [DISA](https://iase.disa.mil/stigs/)'s **Microsoft SQL Server 2014 Database Security Technical Implementation Guide (STIG) Version 1, Release 6**.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.